HoerTech-gGmbH/openMHA/README.md

 ## Known issues
 ### macOS
 * There are some known issues with Octave under macOS.
-The openMHA GUI may not work correctly with octave.
+The openMHA GUI may not work correctly with Octave.
 As an alternative Matlab can be used.

 ## Proprietary fitting rules
 It is possible to fit a dynamic compressor in openMHA with the